 You can also prepare the tea to use as a foliar spray or pour it on the garden soil.
 Applied onto leaves, the tea will act as protection against fungal diseases.

 Use this fertilizer at any stage of growing crops.
 A spray or sprinkling of guano powder/pellets is useful around developing plants at any time in the growing season.

 Moreover, compost tea is the most effective way of feeding plants indoors and in the greenhouse.

-To make bat guano tea, dilute one cup of dung per gallon of water that is free of chlorine.
+To make bat guano tea, dilute one cup of dung with a gallon of water that is free of chlorine.
 You can use warm water; however, never use hot water.

 Stir the mixture well and leave it to brew for a while, preferably overnight.
 It is best to do it well away from the family as it might stink and be extremely unpleasant.

 When it is finished, this highly nutritious plant food will be ready to use as a foliar spray or pour it onto the soil around plants.

 Alternatively, if fresh guano is available, a suggestion is to wrap half a cup of guano in muslin and steep in 4 gallons of water for 3-4 days and use as above.

 Plants That Benefit From Bat Guano

 All kinds of vegetables, flowers, cannabis plants, shrubs, fruit/nut bushes, or trees can benefit from a drink of guano tea or otherwise.